chisness/chisness.github.io/_posts/2019-04-26-automate-the-food.md

 Eating the same thing for the main meals is surprisingly not very boring and is highly recommended.
 Maybe do some small variations with snacks and certain meal elements, but keep the same structure every day!

 ## 2. Avoid Manual Labor and Guesswork as Much as Possible
 Before I discovered the hard boiled egg machine, I never knew what I was doing.
 I'd forget about the eggs more often than not and even when I remembered and timed them fairly well, I frequently had peeling issues.
-Here is a list of my favorite tools:
+Here is a list of my favorite tools and streamlining ideas:

 **Hard boiled eggs:** With a hard boiled egg cooker, you put eggs into little slots, fill up a measuring cup up to the right level, and flip the switch.
 No waiting for water to boil or forgetting how much time the eggs need to cook for (I used to constantly forget about them) since the machine buzzes very loudly when it's finished.
 I cook 12 at a time every few days in the mornings.
 <img src="https://images-na.ssl-images-amazon.com/images/I/61037gzXCTL._SL1500_.jpg" alt="Hard boiled egg cooker" width="300"/>